thoroo/quick-fetch/README.md

 - Setting the mode of operation in config:

-    - **Mouse:** Grabs the URL from where the mouse pointer is located.
-Useful for dealing with images
+    - **Mouse:** When button is pressed it grabs the URL from where the mouse pointer is located.
+Useful for dealing with images.
-    - **XPaths:** Moves into either next URL or download link based on configured XPaths.
-Useful when dealing with files (e.g. zip-files)
+    - **XPaths:** When button is pressed it moves into either next URL or download link based on configured XPaths.
+Useful when dealing with files (e.g. zip-files).

-- Choosing which config from those that are available in './config_files/.
+- Choosing which config from those that are available in './configs/.

 **Note:** There is some validation of button clicks and copied URLs when using `Mouse mode`, however, Chrome has implemented quick access to *Reading Mode* that will be opened instead when pressing the hotkey for `Direct download` when hovering over a non-link element.
 A workaround is to disable *Reading Mode* from Chrome flags (<chrome://flags/>).

 ## Config settings

-**Note**: If there are no config files present in './config_files/', QuickFetch will attempt to recreate the default config file.
+**Note**: If there are no config files present in './configs/', QuickFetch will attempt to recreate the default config file.

 The config is divided into the following sections: